Soto icon

 let getObjectRequest = S3.GetObjectRequest(bucket: bucketName, key: "lorum.txt")

-This time we do care about the response from the S3.getObject operation so we store it in response.
+This time we get the body from the response from the S3.getObject operation.
 The response object is of type S3.GetObjectOutput.
 The contents of the file downloaded can be found in S3.GetObjectOutput.body.
-This is an AWSPayload which can be converted to the format you require.
-Above we use asString() to convert it back to a string and then we compare it with the original string to ensure they are the same.
+This is an AWSHTTPBody which is a stream of data buffers.
+You can collect the whole of the stream into one buffer using the function collect(upTo:) and then convert that to a String.

 Delete everything